 It doesn’t say “pick whatever day you want for Sabbath keeping that feels good to you”.
 In fact, it does not say that anywhere in the entire Bible, much less here in Romans 14.

 To claim that “it’s about allowing the 7th day Sabbath to be kept on any day of the week that feels right to you” is atrocious hermeneutics, and is pure eisegesis.
-And to say this verse somehow gives each believer the right to arbitrarily determine for themselves whether or not they should keep the 4th Commandment is blasphemy.
+To say this verse somehow gives each believer the right to arbitrarily determine for themselves whether or not they should keep the 4th Commandment is blasphemy.

 What does the text say?